BleekerLab/PhenoFeatureFinder/user_material/paper/paper.md

 # Author contributions

-The software was written by Lissy-Anne Denkers (LD) and Marc Galland (MG), with input imput from Petra Bleeker (PB) and tested by Annabel Dekker (AD) and Valerio Bianchi (VB).
+The software was written by Lissy-Anne Denkers (LD) and Marc Galland (MG), with input from Petra Bleeker (PB) and tested by Annabel Dekker (AD) and Valerio Bianchi (VB).
 The manuals and examples were written by LD with major input from AD and VB.
 The manuscript was designed, written and revised by LD, MG, AD, VB and PB.

 # References